What are the characteristics of a good leader? It’s an age-old question and everyone has an answer.

 These 3 leadership skills lead to successful outcomes:

-- Inspiration: Great leaders inspire teams that continuously produce innovative, cost-effective products, and services that generate superior outcomes for customers, shareholders, and the community at large.
+- Inspiration: Great leaders inspire teams that continuously produce innovative solutions that generate superior outcomes for customers, shareholders, and the community at large.

 - Inclusion: Successful leaders create inclusive working environments that foster collaboration, growth, and continuous employee development.